 Induction cooktops heat pans quickly, which might change your natural cooking rhythm.
 Getting everything prepped and ready to go before you turn on a heating zone is important when it comes to induction cooking.
 Explore more about the benefits and “how-tos” of mise en place cooking.

-Induction cooktops may produce operational sounds that you’re not used to hearing on other cooktops including – a low humming noise when cooking at high power, a crackling sound when using cookware that consists of different materials and a fan noise that comes from a temperature control feature.
+Induction cooktops may produce operational sounds that you’re not used to hearing on other cooktops including – a low humming noise when cooking at high power, a crackling sound when using cookware that consists of different materials not compatible with induction and a fan noise that comes from a temperature control feature.

 INDUCTION COOKING TIP: COOKTOP CARE